-Step Action 2 To help speed up pour time, you can open the Gate Side Door and heat with a hand torch to help heat the discharge pipe.
-Drain material into the patch, pour bucket, shoebox or Hot Mastic Applicator.
+Step Action 2 Drain material into the patch, pour bucket, shoebox or Hot Mastic Applicator.
 3 Remove excess patching material from chute with scraping tool.

-5.6 Shutting Down and Cleaning Out the Machine
+5.7 Shutting Down and Cleaning Out the Machine

 When shutting down the machine for the day, Crafco recommends emptying all, if not most of the material before shutting down the machine.
 It will result in faster start up times in the morning, help keep the aggregate from settling at the bottom, and offer better material performance by using fresh material.